(Detailed PDF Map)

 - First, it is uncertain to what extent the receding perennial ice cover is a confirmed trend or simply part of a long term climatic cycle.
 Even if the Artic routes became regularly open during the summer, the medium terms underlines that that Arctic would still remain closed to commercial navigation during the winter months.
 As of 2010, the ice free conditions of most Arctic shipping routes were only about 30 days.
 Since maritime shipping companies are looking for regular and consistent services, this seasonality has limited commercial appeal.

 - Second, there is very limited economic activity around the Arctic Circle, implying that shipping services crossing the Arctic have almost no opportunity to drop and pick-up cargo as they pass through.
 Thus, unlike other long distance commercial shipping routes there is limited revenue generation potential for shipping lines along the Arctic route, which forbids the emergence of transshipment hubs.
+Shipping in the arctic is suitable for point to point services linking directly a source port and a destination port.
 This value proposition could improve if resources (oil and mining) around the Arctic are extracted in greater quantities, which would favor bulk shipping.